 3. I want to try to add balance system technology to my practice.
 Isn’t a return on investment ROI critical to my success in securing funding?

 Financial performance is always considered.
 With balance problems that analysis must include the value of the overall program.
 Healthcare providers are looking for innovative approaches resulting in program differentiation.
-With balance systems, healthcare providers are looking for better outcomes and innovative approaches for program differentiation resulting and resulting in better outcomes.
+With balance systems, healthcare providers are looking for better outcomes and innovative approaches for program differentiation.
 Executives focus on the overall performance and growth potential verses a limited line-by-line analysis.

 4. Can you address patient compliance as a factor in adding balance systems?